open-rmf/rmf-cloud-tools/README.md

 clients (more on that later).

 To test the VPN simply provision a client vm.
-In particular we will spawn a client VPN.
+In particular we will spawn a client VM.
 You will need [vagrant](https://www.vagrantup.com/) to do this.
 This is as simple as the following:
 ```
 cd clients/client_1